-We expect you to show the staff respect and also to realize that they do a lot of important things that you will not see or understand.
+We expect you to show them respect and also to realise that they do a lot of important things that you will not see or understand.
 You too will do some things that they will not see or understand but the Thai staff will fully respect you as their colleague.

-Each volunteer must find ways to cooperate and communicate with the Thai staff and through this interaction gather information about the children and the on-goings at Barnhem.
+Each volunteer must find ways to cooperate and to communicate with the Thai staff and through this interaction gather information about the children and the on-goings at Barnhem.
 Why wasn’t I informed that… is a line used too often by some volunteers.

 The volunteers that interact the most with the Thai staff are also usually the ones that have the most fun and benefit the most from the stay here.

 As mentioned before, the children have very different backgrounds.
 Some have had a comparatively decent childhood, some have not.
 Most of the children are very easy to get in contact with, a few are harder.
 We can’t change what has already happened in their lives but we can help them help themselves.
 We will truly succeed with some children but we might also truly fail with a few.

-For the time being, volunteers work 5-6 days per week, nine hours per day following a schedule.
-We work our shifts alone but the shifts overlap in order for us to give the children as much time and attention as possible.
-Additionally, there is some “stand-by shifts” when we normally do not work but have to be present at Barnhem.
+For the time being, volunteers work 5-6 days per week, about eight hours per day.
+We work our shifts alone but the shifts sometimes overlap in order for us to give the children as much time and attention as possible.
+Additionally, there is night shifts and some stand-by shifts, when we normally do not work but have to be present at Barnhem.
 Working hours and workload naturally vary according to the number of volunteers at that time.
 Being a volunteer means that you have to be flexible with your working hours since these may change with little or no prior notice.
 If something important comes up you will be called in even if you are not scheduled to work.

-- Help with the morning routines; wake-up, dressing, breakfast and getting the children off to school.
+Help with the morning routines; wake-up, dressing, breakfast and getting the children off to school.

-- Help with the after school routines; making sure they get their afternoon snack, helping with homework, playing a lot, being there at dinner and for the going-to-bed routine.
+Help with the after school routines; making sure they get their afternoon snack, helping with homework, playing a lot, being there at dinner and for the going-to-bed routine.

-- During daytime, play with the children not in school.
+During daytime, play with the children not in school.

-- Teach English at the local schools and at Barnhem.
+Teach English at the local schools and at Barnhem.

-As volunteer you stay for free at Barnhem with breakfast, lunch and dinner included.
+As volunteer you stay for free at Barnhem with breakfast and dinner included.
 The food is very healthy, sometimes spicy and always Thai-style.
 We can and will not make any exceptions because of special diets, allergies or such.
 The food is made with the children’s best in focus.